kublermdk/BlackBox-Plus/README.md

 This functionality isn't tested on older browsers and isn't going to work on a mobile phone (how do you click the Bookmarklet?).

+## Analytics

+The Analytics functionality isn't implemented yet, but will send a copy of the processed frames and keywords to a server for further machine learning, allowing creation of a custom TensorFlow model which provides more useful keywords without needing to use Google's Vision system.
+It learns from and provides benefits to people with the Analytics system enabled.

 ## Technical details